-While worldwide he is known for his actions during World War II and the way which he treated people during this period, there is plenty that you probably never knew about this man.
+While worldwide he is known for his actions during World War II and the way in which he treated people during this period, there is plenty that you probably never knew about this man.

 Here are nine unknown facts that you’ve probably never heard before – along with your chance to brush up on your history knowledge.

-- Adolf Hitler wasn’t born in Germany.
+Adolf Hitler wasn’t born in Germany.

-Since we associate Hitler with his leadership of Germany during the Second World War and the way which he fought so adamantly for the “pure bred” German people.
+Since we associate Hitler with his leadership of Germany during the Second World War and the way in which he fought so adamantly for the “pure bred” German people.

-Born on April 20th, 1889, Adolf had five other siblings, although four of them died before making it to adulthood.
+Born on April 20, 1889, Adolf had five other siblings, although four of them died before making it to adulthood.

-- He sustained serious injuries during World War I.
+He sustained serious injuries during World War I.

 He is so heavily associated with World War II that we don’t often stop to think about Hitler’s association with the First World War as well.

 In a bid to avoid joining the Austrian military, he fled to Germany but ended up fighting there for the German army instead.

 Furthermore, he survived a mustard gas attack in 1918 but partially lost his sight and spent a long time trying to fully recover from both these injuries.

-- Hitler’s dream was to be an artist.
+Hitler’s dream was to be an artist.

 A far cry from the life he ended up leading, but Adolf Hitler had dreamed of becoming an artist early on in life.

 Towards the end of 1908, not long after his second application had been rejected, his mother Klara died after suffering from breast cancer.

 This was something which Adolf Hitler struggled to deal with, and he spent four years on the streets of Vienna, using his artistic skills to get by as he attempted to sell his artwork to passers-by.

-- He created the Nazi party after Germany lost World War I.
+He created the Nazi party after Germany lost World War I.

 The Nazi party wasn’t in existence until Hitler came along, but the political party that he initially joined was called the German Workers’ Party.

-With their anti-Semitic tendencies and strong right-wing beliefs, Adolf Hitler soon became leader of the party and created the famous Swastika symbol.
+With their anti-Semitic tendencies and strong right-wing beliefs, Adolf Hitler soon became the leader of the party and created the famous Swastika symbol.

 Under this name and with a stronger and larger following, the “Nazi” party grew from strength to strength as Hitler toured the country giving speeches and talks.

-- Hitler did not have a nationality between 1925-1932.
+Hitler did not have a nationality between 1925-1932.

-This was a few years after becoming leader of the new Nazi party and deciding to spend a large portion of his life fighting for a German empire.
+This was a few years after becoming the leader of the new Nazi party and deciding to spend a large portion of his life fighting for a German empire.

 After giving up his citizenship, this meant that unless he found citizenship elsewhere he would risk being deported and also could not run for office.

-- Adolf Hitler enjoyed whistling.
+Adolf Hitler enjoyed whistling.

 Hitler had started to become known as “The Wolf” which is likely to be the haunting reason why he enjoyed this tune above others.

-During the small German victories of the Second World War led by Hitler, he would whistle Walt Disney’s “When You Wish upon a Star” for dinner guests and friends.
+During the small German victories of the Second World War led by Hitler, he would whistle Walt Disney’s “When You Wish Upon a Star” for dinner guests and friends.

-- Experts suggest Hitler was very ill.
+Experts suggest Hitler was very ill.

 Many people argue that nobody could do what Adolf Hitler did without having severe health issues, and experts are inclined to agree with this viewpoint.